 If you have a family history of certain cancers, diabetes, heart disease, etc., you may receive elevated life insurance premiums.
 The reason is the same as above.
 While not all health issues are hereditary, some are and may impact a person’s statistical mortality rate.
 Therefore, life insurance underwriters consider family health history in addition to your own current health.

 People with dangerous hobbies, like rock climbing or bungee jumping, pose a greater statistical risk to insurers than those without.
 Therefore, their rates will be higher.
 The same is true for people who have risky jobs, like police officers or firefighters.
+Driving records can also be a factor here.

 Another area that insurers are concerned with is credit.
 Some insurers will check applicants’ credit to make sure they have the funds to pay monthly premiums.
 If you’ve gone bankrupt recently, getting coverage may be a problem.